Kyriosity/read-write/readme+/dev/software-parts/app-view.md

 ## Abstraction

 _View_ must be an abstraction.
-Apply themes and skins but not colors, sounds, line styles, sizes etc. However there're exclusions beside 1990s retro.
-For example, if your graph shows dozens of lines, you'll inevitably deal with their properties.
+Apply themes and skins but not colors, sounds, line styles, sizes etc. However, there're exclusions besides 1990s retro.
+For example, if your graph shows dozens of lines, you'll inevitably set direct their properties.